testflows/TestFlows-WebSite/source/handbook/index.md

 Test parameters can be used to set attributes of a test.
 Here is a list of most common parameters for a test:

+> **{% attention %}** Test parameters are used to set attributes of a test.
+> Not to be confused with the [attributes] which is just one of the attributes of the test (object),
+> that can be specified using the `attributes` parameter when calling or creating a test.

 * [name]
 * [flags]
 * uid